 You can purchase this microphone from the following retailers:

-8. Voice-to-Text Transcription in PracSuite
+10. Voice-to-Text Transcriptions in PracSuite

 PracSuite’s transcription uses an advanced voice recognition AI ideal for health and medical transcription due to its extensive vocabulary and ability to capture specialised medical terms in real-world environments.
 This AI strives for accuracy but relies on clear audio input.
 If background noise or unclear audio is present, it may “hallucinate,” adding non-existent or repeated words.
 Following the above steps will enhance your voice transcriptions and reduce errors due to poor input.